Transistor4aCPU/gpu-passthrough-script/README.md

 cd gpu-passthrough-script/

 # Configure IOMMU in Grub
-sudo bash grub-iommu-conf.sh # Use sudo bash GUI-Grub-IOMMU-conf.sh if you are on KDE and want to use a GUI
+sudo bash grub-iommu-conf.sh # Use sudo bash gui-grub-iommu-conf.sh if you are on KDE and want to use a GUI
 ```
 After reboot
 ```